KILTprotocol/docs/docs/chain/collator.md

 ## Sync Data

-Before you can author blocks with your collator, your node needs to fully sync up with the blockchain.
+Before a Collator can author blocks, the node needs to fully sync up with the blockchain.
 Depending on which chain and the size of it may take a number of minutes to several hours maybe even a day.

 More details can be found at the [Polkadot network](https://wiki.polkadot.network/docs/maintain-guides-how-to-validate-kusama#synchronize-chain-data)